wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 			  This sounds confusing, so perhaps it is best represented by a diagram.
 		- -
 		- -
-		- What instruction must be the first in a Dockerfile? #card
+		- What instruction must be the first in a Dockerfile? #car id:: 63401536-0d7e-4493-a57c-cba37f7a80b4
 			- The first instruction in a Dockerfile must be FROM.
 The FROM instruction specifies an existing image that the following instructions will operate on; this image is called the base image.
 		- -
 		- -
 		- All of the instructions will be executed and committed and a new image returned when we run the docker build command #ñspace
 		- -
 		- -
 		- We’ve used the docker build command to build our new image.
 We’ve specified the -t option to mark our resulting image with a repository and a name, here the jamtur01 repository and the image name static_web.
-I strongly recommend you always name your images to make it easier to track and manage them. #card
+I strongly recommend you always name your images to make it easier to track and manage them. #car id:: 63401536-100a-480f-ae1b-c64e60e15c69
 			- $ sudo docker build -t="jamtur01/static_web:v1" .
 		- -
 		- -
 		- The docker run command will open a random port on the Docker host that will connect to port 80 on the Docker container. #ñspace
 		- -
 		- -
-		- What is WORKDIR used for in Dockerfile? #card
+		- What is WORKDIR used for in Dockerfile? #car id:: 63401536-2f3d-46c0-9278-4eede04c6e4b
 			- The WORKDIR instruction provides a way to set the working directory for the container and the ENTRYPOINT and/or CMD to be executed when a container is launched from the image.
 		- -
 		- -
-		- How could you specify a user in a Dockerfile? #card
+		- How could you specify a user in a Dockerfile? #car id:: 63401536-60c6-4e1e-93b5-080abaee3abe
 			- The USER instruction specifies a user that the image should be run as; for example:

 			  USER nginx